 Back to Articles

 The debate over the existence of God is one of the oldest and most significant discussions in human history.
 For centuries, philosophers, theologians, scientists, and everyday people have grappled with the question: Does God exist?
 The implications of this question touch on the nature of reality, morality, and the purpose of life itself.
 Some argue that the complexity of the universe and the existence of moral order suggest a divine creator, while others point to the presence of evil and the lack of empirical evidence as reasons to reject the idea of God.
+For related topics, see our articles on modes of thought and meditation and meaning.

 In this article, we will examine the strongest arguments for and against the existence of God, presenting multiple perspectives and attempting to draw a comprehensive conclusion based on these competing viewpoints.